 .:The Papessa (II):.

 Because of their dedication to knowledge, the Papessa may remotely utilize their libraries to find information on almost any subject.
 They may do so from afar by the utilization of a rune on their skin, which is connected to a rune inside the library, allowing them to project a physical hologram of themselves into their library to look things up.
 This requires their total concentration.
 In addition, the Papessa may "loan" any single knowledge-based skill to a person for the duration of a scene.
-So, for instance, they could loan their knowledge of mathematics at journeyman to someone, allowing them to do complex equations.
+So, for instance, they could loan their knowledge of physics at journeyman to someone, allowing them to do complex physics calculations.
 They must touch the person to use this skill, and may only do one skill at a time.
 The person loses the knowledge when the scene is done.
 Almost all Papessa have an Eidetic Memory, and they may utilize this for free.

 .:The Justice (XI) aka Battlemages:.